Understanding the basics of craft vinyls will help you save costly mistakes when you use this medium. Learn which vinyl to use and when,

 Transfer Tape Tips

-Here is a few tips to help you get the most from your transfer tapes:
+Here are a few tips to help you get the most from your transfer tapes:

 - Let your mat be your third hand.
 Leave the design on the mat to anchor the project.